27th July 2021

-Scottish Power generates its own electricity, all through renewable sources.
+Scottish Power generates electricity, all through renewable sources.
 Over the past couple of years, it has closed its coal-fired power stations and sold off its gas plants.

 It now claims it's the first big company to generate only renewable electricity.
 Before that Scottish Power was already the largest producer of wind energy in the UK.
 Iberdrola Group operates over 40 wind farms across the UK, which produce over 2,500MW.